lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 * `kind` determines what type of kubernetes resource being defined, in this case a Pod
 * `metadata.name` is a mandatory field so that kubernetes has a way of identifying the resource
 * `spec.containers` defines the containers running in the Pod.
 The defintion here is a combination of defautls and options provided earlier to `kubectl run`
-For now we can ignore the rest of the fields, we'll go into details where necessary on those.
+For now we can ignore the rest of the fields, we go into details where necessary on those.

 ### Accessing the Application
 At this point, we might be tempted to point the browser to `http://localhost:8080/actuator/health` to see the running application's health.
-By default, Pods and their containers will only be accessible within the cluster.
-To access the application, the request will need to be made within the cluster.
+By default, Pods and their containers are only be accessible within the cluster.
+To access the application, the request needs to be made within the cluster.
 To do this, first find the Pod's IP Address by running:

 ```bash
 kubect describe pod demo